UnderscorePan/EZFlip/README.md

     ```

 3. **Install FFMPEG:**
-    - Download FFMPEG from the official site: https://ffmpeg.org/download.html
+   - Download FFMPEG from the official site: [FFMPEG Download](https://ffmpeg.org/download.html)
    - Add FFMPEG to your system's PATH.

 4. **Run the application:**
     ```bash